All Episodes

 Yeah, exactly.

-Yeah, and they just they back the fuck out.
+And they just backed the fuck out.

 So what do you think?

-Um I mean, it it if you could organize that, the feds would come in immediately, and there would be a giant the the ringleaders would be I mean, we've seen what happens, Ruby Ridge, they they'll they'll just they'll the feds will come in and just start killing people because that's what they do.
+I mean, if you could organize that, the feds would come in immediately and there would be a gigantic, the ringleaders would be, I mean, we've seen what happens.

-But you know, this is really the first time, and I've said this before on the podcast, but I want to bring it up to you because I want to hear your feedback.
+But, you know, this is really the first time, and I've said this before on the podcast, but I want to bring it up to you because I want to hear your feedback.

-So, like, yeah, like Caesar had his own private guard or whatever, and his you know, his own police or whatever, but this is like the first time that yeah, this is this is like the first time that we have um branches of government that are like the intelligence community, for example, like the FBI or the CIA, where when something wrong happens, uh when when there's a crime committed by the these entities, it seems like all they do is conduct an internal investigation, and they don't have to tell anybody else anything, even politicians, even presidents, unless they specifically ask or have need to know.
+But this is like the first time that, yeah, this is this is like the first time that we have branches of government that are like the intelligence community, for example, like the FBI or the CIA, where when something wrong happens, when there's a crime committed by these entities, it seems like all they do is conduct an internal investigation.

 There's executive branch, judicial branch, a legislative branch, and an intelligence branch.